Generalizing Hate Speech Detection Using Multi-Task Learning: A Case Study of Political Public Figures: Methodology

-Each classification head of the MTL pipeline independently predicts an arbitrary number of harmful classes, depending on each dataset's labeling (see \cref{tab:datasets}).
-As the number of classes in new, previously unseen datasets is unknown, we construct a binary classification of content as harmful/harmless.
-We build a binary mapping for each dataset by joining the classes shown in red italic font in \cref{tab:datasets} into a single harmful class (and the others into the harmless class).
+Each classification head of the MTL pipeline independently predicts an arbitrary number of problematic classes, depending on each dataset's labeling (see \cref{tab:datasets}).
+As the number of classes in new, previously unseen datasets is unknown, we construct a binary classification of content as problematic/harmless.
+We build a binary mapping for each dataset by joining the classes shown in red italic font in \cref{tab:datasets} into a single problematic class (and the others into the harmless class).

 We propose two schemes for classifying unseen datasets: \emph{New Classification Head} (NCH) and \emph{Majority Vote} (MV).
 NCH trains a new head on the binarized versions of the available datasets.
 First, we build a new training set that concatenates training instances from all datasets.
 Second, we build a validation set that concatenates all datasets' validation and testing sets.
-Finally, we freeze the MTL tuned BERT and train a new binary classifier head for 10 epochs, selecting the final weights based on the best validation performance.
+Finally, we freeze the MTL-tuned BERT and train a new binary classifier head for 10 epochs, selecting the final weights based on the best validation performance.
 MV leverages the trained dataset-specific classifier heads.
 Each classifier makes an individual prediction -- binarized using its specific dataset mapping.
-For each instance in the unseen dataset, a majority vote is used to select the final classification label.
+A majority vote of classifiers selects the final classification label for each instance in the unseen dataset.

 NCH and MV differ in the effect of dataset sizes on the final classification.
 In the NCH scheme, each dataset contributes proportionally to its size, as more training information originates from larger datasets than smaller ones.
 By contrast, the MV scheme gives smaller datasets equal weight to larger datasets in the majority vote.
 We investigate both schemes in \cref{sec:experiments_and_results}.
 For single dataset baselines (see \cref{subsec:training_pipeline}), we only binarize the output of the classification head -- i.e., the MV scheme with a single voter.